spraicoin/spraicoin.github.io/README.md

 🔗 Built on the **BNB Smart Chain (BEP-20)**
 🔒 Liquidity Locked | ✅ Verified Smart Contract
-💚 Green by nature, meme by culture.
+💚 Green by nature, driven by purpose.

 ---